gataca-io/gataca.io/content/posts/coming-soon-gataca-studio-the-fastest-way-to-implement-ssi.md

 hero_image: "/static/images/gatacastudioprelaunchblog.png"

 ---
-Gataca Studio has officialy launched.
+\[UPDATED 13/1/2023\] Gataca Studio has officially launched.
 If you're curious to see the benefits of our technology on your workflows today, [get started for free here](https://studio.gataca.io/login).

 ***